A traumatic brain injury can severely affect a person’s social skills and their ability to connect with others.

-Today you will learn what social skills are, how brain injury can affect them, and what steps you can take to recover them.
+Today you will learn about social skills and how brain injury can affect them; finally you will learn what steps you can take to recover them.

 What are Social Communication Skills?

 Communicating with others involves more than just speaking.
-It includes body language, facial expressions, tone of voice, and other actions.
+It includes body language, facial expressions, tone of voice, and other actions that promote connection with another individual.
 To truly communicate, you must be able to share information with people in a way they can understand.

 Effective communication skills require the use of several cognitive abilities, including: